-With each step of our walk and every corner we turn, Heather was beaming with excitement to talk about what was happening at the moment before our very eyes while sharing past experiences.
+With each step and every corner we turn, Heather is beaming with excitement.
+She talks about what’s happening at the moment and shares past birding experiences.

-Stopping every few steps as she hears a rustle, sounds of a bird calling and what sounds like a bird being fed.
+Stopping every few steps as she hears a rustle and sees a bird being fed.

-“Look, a young robin is feeding over here, and there’s a cute fledgling grackle over here.”
+“Look, a young robin is feeding over here, and there’s a cute fledgling grackle.”

 Sights and Sounds of Brooklyn Bridge Park